shayan-shaikh/AI-content-detection/README.md

 ```
 - Run index.py file

-## Contact details will be provided soon!
+## Contact details will be provided soon